Aia9980/excel-dashboard/README.md

 👉 *This project highlights my ability to move from raw data to actionable insights using Excel.
 It’s a portfolio-ready example of how analytics can drive smarter business strategies.*

+##👤 Author
+Created by Abdulrasaq Ibrahim Ademola.
+I am passionate about data analytics and visualization.
+Connect with me on linkedin (https://www.linkedin.com/in/abdulrasaq-ibrahim-ademola/) and github.